scicluna/crawlerrandomizer/README.md

 A simple python program for generating plausbile DCC characters within the context of a modern-day isekai scenario.

 ## Setup
 Setup is simple.
-Just make sure you have python installed, and then install the dependancies using pip:
+Just make sure you have python installed, and then install the dependencies using pip:
 ```
     pip install openai names
 ```